-A resignation letter is usually sent as an email and must be addressed to the reporting manager and HR.
-This letter is not just information for the company that you intend to leave but it is also communication to superiors, and human resources so that they can find a replacement for your position.
+A resignation letter is usually sent as an email and must be addressed to the reporting manager and the HR department.
+This letter is not just information for the company that you intend to leave, but it is also communication to superiors and human resources so that they can find a replacement for your position.

 Once you've decided it's time to leave your current company and resign from your job, the next step is making your resignation official.

-To write a resignation email, you must cover the below information:
+To write a formal resignation letter email, you must cover the below information:

 Foremost is to follow the basic format.
-A resignation email is a formal business writing that should have:
+A resignation letter is a formal business writing that should have:

-In addition to the template, you need to make sure that the style of writing is formal throughout the letter.
+In addition to the resignation email template, you need to make sure that you have a clear subject line and that the style of writing is formal throughout the letter.
 Also, proofread your letter to identify language errors such as wrongly spelled words, grammatically incorrect sentences, and many more.

 Not sure exactly where to start?
 Teal's Job Tracker can save you time and energy with email templates built straight into the platform to help you resign, give your formal notice, and so much more!
 Check out the Job Tracker in action and sign up for free.

 Below is an example of a resignation letter template addressed to the Human Resource Department of the company.
-This will give you a simple idea about how to write such letters.
+This will give you a simple idea about how to write a formal letter of resignation.

 (Designation of the person)